 In a time of the Internet, email, working-from-home and even phone-calls, it’s easy to forget there is a person attached to a name.
 We are keen to have face-to-face contact with all who work for Atlas.
 Good relationships are needed for the high quality of work we deliver.
 Without these incredible language experts there would be no human and therefore real, translation.
 This is an invaluable element of the service we offer.

 There is much written about translation software and whether ‘human-translation’ is needed anymore.
 By the way, ‘human-translation’ means people who are highly qualified language experts who don’t just change one word for another.
 They understand its context, respect the cultural sensitivities and find a new, yet beautiful and succinct way of saying the same thing in an alternate language.
 Translation isn’t binary; it isn’t a two dimensional science or basic algebra.
 X doesn’t always equal X. It’s far greater than that.
 There are thousands of ways to say the same things and our vast team of translators find the most appropriate words.
 Translating is more like art.
 Or poetry.

 Although we aren’t technically a family-run business, we would never regard each other as just colleagues.
 We are supportive of one another at different stages of life, parenting, career development and return-to-work.
 We offer part-time, flexi-working and the option to work from home enabling us to spend time with our families.
 And pets!
 On a personal level, Atlas Translations has been a lifeline for me.
-I am very proud to be part of this wonderful team of incredible people.
-And I get free eggs from The Chickens.
+We are very proud to be part of this wonderful team of incredible people.
+And we get free eggs from The Chickens.